ElianaCarozza/elianacarozza.github.io/_pages/home.md

 ---

 # About Me
+I am a Pedagogical Engineer in Post-Quantum Cryptography at Université de Versailles Saint-Quentin-en-Yvelines.
+My work focuses on the design and dissemination of advanced cryptographic concepts, with a particular expertise in code-based post-quantum cryptography.

-I am a researcher at [IRIF](http://www.irif.fr) (Institut de Recherche en Informatique Fondamentale), Université Paris Cité, specializing in **post-quantum cryptography**.
-Currently, I am pursuing a PhD in Computer Science, with a focus on **code-based advanced cryptographic primitives**.
+I hold a PhD in Computer Science from [IRIF](http://www.irif.fr) (Institut de Recherche en Informatique Fondamentale), Université Paris Cité, where my research centered on advanced cryptographic primitives and digital signature schemes in the post-quantum setting.

 In addition to my research, I have experience in teaching, having lectured on advanced topics in mathematics and computer science.
 I am also proficient in programming languages such as **Python, C**, and **Java**, with practical expertise in **implementing cryptographic algorithms**, honed during an internship at [CryptoExperts](https://www.cryptoexperts.com/).